swoodson3/redux-dashboard/README.md

 ### SECTION TWO - Passengers

-This component is our our interface for checking in Passengers.
-Type in the name, and on click of the button, the name should be entered into the list.
-The list should be displayed, and have a default entry of your name.
+This component is our interface for checking in Passengers.
+Type in the name.
+On click of the button, the name should be entered into the list.
+The list should be displayed and have a `default entry of your name`.

 ### SECTION THREE - Dashboard

 This component is our dashboard.
 It should display our current speed and the number of passengers currently on board.

 ### SUPER SECRET

 ONLY AFTER YOU COMPLETE THE SECTIONS ABOVE
 go to http:localhost:3000/4